-Metro Beautification & Environment Commission supports Metro Nashville Davidson County area school composting efforts with education programs, compost bins and a loaner worm bin program.
-Composting and worm bins are fascinating ways to observe the process of decomposition first hand.
+Metro Beautification & Environment Commission supports Metro Nashville Davidson County area school composting efforts with education programs and backyard compost bin program.
+Composting is a fascinating way to observe the process of decomposition first hand.
 Students are able to observe their food and yard waste as it is processed by nature's recycling crew: worms, Roly poly bugs, and other tiny decomposers.

 Interested in composting at your school?
-Apply online for a compost bin or a worm bin loaner kit
+Apply online for a compost bin.

 How can my school participate?